kragen/derctuo/diode-thermometer.md

 capacitance, which might be at a different temperature.

-By putting several such diodes in parallel you can increase the leakage current, which will help to make it easier to measure.
+By putting several such diodes in parallel you can increase the leakage current, which will help to make it easier to measure, and perhaps also average out some variation among them.

 Crystals
 --------

+Typical ADCs can't digitize a current, just a voltage, and the voltage is subject to a typically fairly large reference-voltage error (see [Multimeter Metrology](multimeter-metrology.md) for lots on the difficulties of measuring voltages).
+To measure a current, you have to somehow convert it to a voltage.
+One way is to use a precise capacitor and measure the voltage change over time.
+But then you need to measure time.

 With an ordinary crystal oscillator ("SPXO") you ought to be able to measure the discharge rate with error of better than ±100 ppm over a